Skip to content

 Launchables are an easy way to bundle a hardware and software environment into an easily shareable link.
 Once you've dialed in your Cosmos setup, a Launchable is the most convenient way to save time and share your configuration with others.

-Step 1: Create a Brev Instance
+Step 1: Create a Brev Launchable

-1. Log in to your Brev account
+1. Log in to your Brev account.

 2. Find the Launchable section of the Brev website.
 Launchables Menu